 The Cannibals of Europe

-Medical cannibalism in Europe was not a marginal practice.
-It was mainstream, institutional, and endorsed by the most powerful figures in society.
-The Roman physician Galen, whose influence shaped Western medicine for over a millennium, endorsed remedies made from burned human bones.
-The sixteenth-century Swiss physician Paracelsus advocated drinking fresh blood.
-The 1618 London Pharmacopoeia — the official medical reference for English physicians — listed powdered mummy as an essential medicine.
+Medical cannibalism in Europe operated within mainstream society and carried the approval of major institutions and powerful elites.
+The Roman physician Galen, whose influence shaped Western medicine for over a millennium, prescribed remedies made from human remains, including burned bone.
+By the sixteenth century it had become industrial.
+The German-Swiss physician Paracelsus, helped popularise remedies involving fresh human blood.
+The 1618 London Pharmacopoeia, the official medical reference for English physicians, listed powdered mummy as an essential medicine.
 King Charles II of England personally formulated his own skull-based tincture.
-Executioners across Germany, France, and England sold blood, skin, teeth, hair, and skulls from the scaffold.
+Executioners across parts of Germany, France, and England sold blood, fat, bones, skulls, and other human remains from the scaffold for medicinal use.
 The poor, who could not afford apothecary preparations, stood at executions and paid a small fee for a cup of the still-warm blood of the condemned.

 A Global Practice, a Selective Label

 Cannibalism was never an exclusively African phenomenon.
-The Finnish sociologist Edward Westermarck, in his comprehensive study of moral ideas, identified it as “particularly prevalent” in the South Sea Islands, Australia, Central Africa, and Central and South America — and noted that it had also been documented among North American peoples, in parts of the Malay Archipelago, in Asia, and across Europe.
-Saint Jerome, writing in the fourth century AD, reported witnessing cannibalistic practices among the Attacotti, a tribe in what is today Scotland.
-Spanish conquistadors documented large-scale ritual cannibalism in Mexico.
-Archaeological evidence has confirmed the practice among the Anasazi of the American Southwest and in multiple European prehistoric sites.
+The Finnish anthropologist and sociologist Edvard Westermarck, in his study of moral ideas, identified it as particularly prevalent in the South Sea Islands, Australia, Central Africa, Central and South America, North America, parts of Asia, and many parts of Europe.
+Saint Jerome, writing in the fourth century AD, reported cannibalistic practices among the Attacotti, a tribe in what is today Scotland.
+Spanish conquistadors arriving in Mexico found ritual cannibalism on a large scale.
+Archaeological evidence strongly suggests the practice among the Anasazi of the American Southwest and in multiple European prehistoric sites.

-In China, the influential sixteenth-century medical text Bencao Gangmu catalogued thirty-five human body parts as medicinally useful, including flesh (prescribed for tuberculosis) and blood.
+In China, the influential sixteenth-century medical text Bencao Gangmu catalogued numerous human body parts as medicinally useful, including flesh and blood.
 During the Cultural Revolution, hundreds of documented incidents of politically motivated cannibalism occurred.
 In Japan, during World War II, Japanese soldiers consumed the flesh of prisoners of war and civilians in multiple documented cases.
 In the Soviet Union, cannibalism was widespread during the famines of the 1920s and 1930s and the Siege of Leningrad.

-And yet none of these societies — European, Chinese, Japanese, American — carries the stigma of “cannibal culture” in the way that Africa does.
-The label was never about the practice.
-It was about who held the power to define who was civilised and who was not.
+And yet none of these societies, whether European, Chinese, Japanese, or American, carries the enduring stigma of being labelled a “cannibal culture” in the way Africa does.
+The stigma attached to Africa has always been about who got to decide what counted as civilisation, and who got counted out.

 The Stigma That Won’t Die

-In the 1990s, the Australian politician Pauline Hanson published claims about Aboriginal cannibalism in her book The Truth, deploying the accusation to argue that Indigenous Australians did not deserve special rights.
-The message was transparent: people who were once flesh-eaters have no legitimate claim to land or sovereignty.
-Frantz Fanon identified this dynamic in Black Skin, White Masks: “Face to face with white men, the Negro has a past to legitimate, a vengeance to exact; face to face with the Negro, the contemporary white man feels the need to recall the times of cannibalism.”
-The accusation is always available, always ready to be deployed whenever African people or their descendants assert their humanity, their rights, or their dignity.
+In 1997, a book published under Pauline Hanson’s name, titled The Truth, accused Aboriginal Australians of cannibalism and used that accusation to argue they had no legitimate claim to land rights.
+Critics argued that such depictions reinforced older colonial ideas that peoples associated with “savagery” possessed weaker claims to land or sovereignty.
+Frantz Fanon identified a similar dynamic in Black Skin, White Masks, writing that “Face to face with white man, the Negro has a past to legitimate, a vengeance to exact; face to face with the Negro, the contemporary white man feels the need to recall the times of cannibalism.”

 In popular culture, the image of the African cannibal remains stubbornly alive.
-It surfaces in films, in literature, in the casual assumptions of tourists, and in the unspoken frameworks that shape international media coverage.
-When conflict erupts in parts of Africa, the Western imagination reaches instinctively for its oldest and most dehumanising trope.
-The cannibal is the ur-savage — the figure that makes all other forms of contempt possible.
+It surfaces in films, in literature, in the assumptions of tourists, and in the frameworks that shape international media coverage.
+The cannibal remains one of the Western imagination’s oldest figures of African dehumanisation, repeatedly resurfacing during moments of conflict as the ultimate symbol of savagery.

 What Africa Should Say About It

-The history of cannibalism in Africa is real.
-But the myth of the African cannibal — the idea that this practice defined the continent, that it was uniquely and characteristically African, that it marked Africans as less than human — is one of the most successful lies in the history of colonialism.
-It was told to justify slavery.
-It was told to justify conquest.
-And it is still being told, in subtler forms, to justify contempt.
+The history of cannibalism in Africa is real, but the idea that this practice defined the continent, and that it was uniquely and characteristically African, is one of the most successful lies in the history of colonialism.
+It was told to justify slavery, conquest and enduring forms of contempt.
+A complete account includes powdered skulls in English medicine, human blood sold in German apothecaries, and Egyptian mummies consumed across Europe as remedies.